Magnificent Manta Ray

 Those intriguing and mysterious beings

-how you can see them either diving or snorkeling with us, and their conservation!
+the ways in which you can see them either diving or snorkeling with us, and their conservation!

 In terms of color, they can vary.
 You will most likely spot one with a dark upper body and white bottom.
 Furthermore, they often have patches on their undersides.
 Each pattern is unique and is how we identify every Manta ray.
 Moreover, there are special color variations such as the “Ninja manta ray” which is all black.
 We work with MantaWatch to help ID manta ray.
 You can help as well by submitting photos.